hanlonlab/shift-python/README.md

     - Select **Existing environemnt**.
 If you installed Anaconda with default settings, the *Interpreter* path should look something like `/home/Username/anaconda3/envs/shift/bin/python`.
 - You are good to go!
 (You may also get started with [Command Line](#get-started-with-command-line).)

-### Windows:
+### Windows

 - Install the Ubuntu subsystem on Windows 10 using the [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+After installation, you will find an Ubuntu icon in Start menu.
+You can open a Ubuntu shell by simply run this app.
 - Download and install the latest version of [Anaconda](https://www.anaconda.com/distribution/).
 Please make sure you choose the Linux distribution.
+Tips: You can browse file stored in Windows file system in Ubuntu WSL under `/mnt/` folder.
+Thus, if download the Anaconda installation file to Windows desktop (`C:/Users/<WinUserName>/Desktop/Anaconda.sh`), you can also find it in Ubuntu at `/mnt/c/Users/<WinUserName>/Desktop/Anaconda.sh`.
+You can install this package by execute `./mnt/c/Users/<WinUserName>/Desktop/Anaconda.sh` in Ubuntu bash terminal.
+[This blog](https://www.digitalocean.com/community/tutorials/how-to-install-anaconda-on-ubuntu-18-04-quickstart) contains more information for Anaconda installation in Ubuntu.
 - Follow the instructions in [SHIFT Python API](https://github.com/hanlonlab/shift-python/wiki/SHIFT-Python-API) to create a new environment and install all SHIFT packages.
 - Create a new project in PyCharm Pro:
     - Click **File** -> **Settings...** -> **Project: *Project Name*** -> **Project Interpreter**.
     - Click in the **Project Interpreter** bar and select **Show All** -> ***Plus Icon* (+)** -> **WSL**.
     - If you installed Anaconda with default settings, the *Interpreter* path should look something like `/home/Username/anaconda3/envs/shift/bin/python`.
 - You are good to go!
+(You may also get started with [Command Line](#get-started-with-command-line).)

-### (Deprecated) Docker Image:
+### Docker Image Installation (deprecated)

 - Step 01:
     - Install or upgrade your operating system to latest version: